Exercises after hip replacement

 December 29, 2020 Tags: , , , , , , , ,

 Hip replacement surgery relieves pain for hundreds of thousands of people each year.
 However, some are disappointed because of persistent weakness and trouble walking.
-Early after surgery we hear “be patient” or just “take it easy”.
-Or, “all you need to do is walk more”.
-This approach to hip replacement recovery is just not good enough if you want your quality of life back.
+We hear “Be patient” or “Take it easy” early after surgery.
+Or, “All you need to do is walk more”.
+This approach to hip replacement recovery is not good enough if you want your quality of life back.

 Exercise is Proven to Speed Up Your Hip Replacement Recovery

 The decision to exercise at home or under the direction of your physical therapist is not universal.
 Both approaches work.
-It is best to discuss this with your physical therapist, surgeon, and family.
+Discussing this with your physical therapist, surgeon, and family is best.
 Develop a plan that fits your needs and adjust as you go.

 A Sample of Easy Exercises for Hip Replacement Recovery

-Whether you exercise at home or with your physical therapist, the key is that you are performing the right exercises.
+Whether you exercise at home or with your physical therapist, the key is performing the right exercises.
 Your physical therapist determines this after your initial evaluation.
-Everyone who has a hip replacement doesn’t do the same exact exercises.
+Everyone who has a hip replacement doesn’t do the same exercises.

 In general, start with low-intensity exercises lying down.
 After a week or 2, your pain and stiffness will improve.
 Then you will transition to more challenging exercises.
 This includes weight-bearing exercises done standing.

 Below are 5 examples of some of the common exercises we prescribe.
 They emphasize muscle activation and strengthening of your glutes and quads.
 They are safe to perform whether you had your surgery through the front (anterior approach) or back of your hip (posterior approach).
 Perform them once per day.
-We recommend you do 2 to 3 sets of 8 to 12 repetitions for each of them.
+We recommend you do 2 to 3 sets of 8 to 12 repetitions for each.

 1. Prone Glute Squeeze